ibexa/documentation-developer/docs/guide/basket/basket_templates.md

 !!! note

-    If you want to add more products to the basket (e.g. from the wishlist), you need one form around all lines that adds all lines to the basket at once, but you might also need to add only one single product from the list.
+    If you want to add more products to the basket (for example, from the wishlist), you need one form around all the lines.
+    The form adds all the lines to the basket at once.
+    However, you might also need to add only one product from the list.

     To add a single product to the basket, you need to define parent elements with the class `.js-product-line`.